 That number doesn’t even include all the lost revenue opportunities caused by the ban: the many families with pit bull-type dogs who bought homes and settled in other counties, and spend their resources there; the animal-related businesses who didn’t set up shop in Prince George’s County because of the complications with the ban, and the many animal related events, like dog shows, that moved to other counties taking millions of dollars of revenue with them.

 Currently, Prince George’s County is the third largest municipality in the U.S. to have a breed-specific ordinance.
 Now, they are considering repealing it.
-All of Prince George’s County’s neighbors including DC, Fairfax County, Montgomery County, and Ann Arundel County have repealed breed specific legislation and we have offered our full support as a collective to help the County make the transition toward a more progressive and humane approach – one that is favored by so much of the electorate.
+All of Prince George’s County’s neighbors including DC, Fairfax County, Montgomery County, and Ann Arundel County have abandoned breed specific policies and we have offered our full support as a collective to help the County make the transition toward a more progressive and humane approach – one that is favored by so much of the electorate.
 Together, we can ensure that this region is safe, humane, and takes into account the needs of the community, as well as the people and animals who call it home.

 If you live in Prince George's County, please contact your Prince George’s County Councilmember and the At-Large Councilmembers and urge them to support the repeal of the ordinance.